leoebfolsom/leoebfolsom.github.io/README.md

 # command line tools n tips by leo

 Hello!
-I'm going to add command line tips (not only git) to this page as I come up with them.
+I'll add command line tips (not only git) to this page as I come up with them.
 I hope it will be a useful resource for anyone trying to make stuff work while using the command line.